-COVID19 UPDATE: Please note due to COVID19 some restrictions apply to various programs.
-Due to COVID19 we available by phone, NO Walk Ins are accepted, Clients will be seen by appointment ONLY.
+COVID19 UPDATE: Some restrictions apply to various programs.
+Available by phone, NO Walk Ins are accepted, Clients seen by appointment ONLY.
 Masks MUST be worn.
 See below for Senior Club Meeting restrictions due to COVID.

 - AGING AND DISABILITY RESOURCE CENTER: Provides individuals who are seeking long term support information and counseling regarding available long term support options, and determining eligibility for public long term support programs and benefits.
 Benefits screening includes level of care determinations for Medicaid nursing facility and home and community-based service waiver programs.